BLCM/BLCMods/Borderlands 2 mods/Astor/readme.md

 ## [Quest Reward] [Hammerlock Jakobs Sponsor v1.0.1](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Astor/Hammerlock%20Jakobs%20Sponsor)

-- I noticed that Hammerlock give Jakobs weapon/item reward for few of his mission in the main game, but not all of them...
+- Hammerlock give Jakobs weapon/item reward for few of his mission in the main game, but not all of them...
 Now he will... and with the choice between 2 Blue weapons/items instead of a single one!

  * * * * *

  ## [New Weapon] [SMG Dahl Discord Solver - Lascaux Version v1.0.0]

  - I noticed that Torgue never made any SMG with explosive bullet... in fact, this kind of machine gun don't exist at all in BL2...
 After searching a while, I discover that, a -very!- long time ago, Dahl made the Discord Solver, a SMG who fire explosive bullet... and a lost weapon can still be found submerged in a shallow pool in Frostburn Canyon... just waiting that you pick it up!

+* * * * *

+ ## [New Weapon] [SMG Dahl Discord Solver - Moxxi Version v1.0.0]

+ - Identical as the Lascaux Version (just above), but as usual for the Vanilla Moxxi weapons, this Moxxi SMG will give you the benefice of 70% Critical Hit Bonus and 2.5% lifesteal on damage dealt... and can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity.

 * * * * *